 It’s not entirely clear how common these reactions are.
 Some research suggests they are rare, but estimates vary widely.
 Different studies report these reactions in

 When these reactions do occur, they’re usually thought to be short-lived, happening within the first 10 minutes after insertion.

-If you’ve had a reaction like this during a procedure in the past, let your provider know ahead of time so that you can make a plan together.
+If you’ve had a reaction like this during a procedure in the past, let your doctor know ahead of time so that you can make a plan together.

-If you’re considering what degree of discomfort you might personally experience from an IUD insertion, it’s important to consider the factors that may make a difference.
+If you’re wondering how much discomfort you might experience from an IUD insertion, consider the factors that may make a difference.